joaopfonseca/recourse-over-time/README.md

         * Should Avg distance consider past time steps as well?
         * If so, how do we define the weights between the current time step and past time steps?
+        * How should we calculate the distance when there are categorical (binary) features?
     2. Generate adaptation ratios;
         * Should there be a correlation between the adaptation ratio and proximity to the goal?